Ford latest automaker to shut North American plants on US winter weather

 Mexico, Latin America's second-largest economy, has reeled as gas imports via pipeline from Texas dropped by about 75per cent over the last week, causing billions of dollars of losses on power outages and factory closures.

-(Reporting by Sharay Angulo; Writing by Drazen Jorgic; Editing by Frank Jack Daniel and David Gregorio)
+(Reporting by Sharay Angulo; additional reporting by Ben Klayman in Detroit,; Writing by Drazen Jorgic; Editing by Frank Jack Daniel and David Gregorio)